Kong/terraform-provider-konnect/docs/resources/gateway_plugin_proxy_cache.md

 Optional:

+- `cache_by_principal` (Boolean) When enabled, use the authenticated Principal's UUID to compose the cache key.
+Default: false
 - `cache_control` (Boolean) When enabled, respect the Cache-Control behaviors defined in RFC7234.
 Default: false
 - `cache_ttl` (Number) TTL, in seconds, of cache entities.
 Default: 300
 - `content_type` (List of String) Upstream response content types considered cacheable.
 The plugin performs an **exact match** against each specified value.
 Default: ["application/json","text/plain"]